Creating a Nix Package from a Python Project

 └── requirements.txt # Helpful for pinning versions.

-Defining our Python Project
+Defining Our Python Project

 setup.py